Jasmine Guinness: Modelling career

 A portrait of her is held at the National Portrait Gallery in London.
 She has modelled for various perfume and make-up campaigns, including Armani and Shu Uemura.
 She was the face of the "Goffs Million" horse races at the Curragh in September 2007, an event that paid the highest winnings of any race meeting in Europe.

 In 2009 she was the face of the "Arthur's Day" event celebrating her ancestor Arthur Guinness.
 In March and December 2011 she was again the subject of articles in Hello.

 2014 marked a revival of Guinness' modelling career as she led Jaeger's AW14 campaign alongside her mother Liz and fellow models Kirsty Hume and Jodie Kidd.
 Her range largely included knitwear; including cardigans, skirts and sweater dresses.

 Family

 Guinness is the great-granddaughter of Diana Mitford (later Lady Mosley), who was one of the Mitford sisters, and her first husband Bryan Guinness, later the 2nd Lord Moyne.
-Her paternal grandfather, the Hon.
-Desmond Guinness, was a conservationist specialising in Georgian and classical architecture, while her paternal grandmother, Mariga Guinness, was born Marie-Gabrielle, Princess of Urach.
+Her paternal grandfather, Desmond Guinness, was a conservationist specialising in Georgian and classical architecture, while her paternal grandmother, Mariga Guinness, was born Marie-Gabrielle, Princess of Urach.
 Desmond and Mariga Guinness were co-founders of the Irish Georgian Society.
 Guinness's maternal family was researched in the RTÉ programme Where Was Your Family During the Famine?